jerdog/talk-devex-disaster-to-delight-slidev/slides.md

 _REF: F. Fagerholm and J. Münch, "[Developer experience: Concept and definition](https://ieeexplore.ieee.org/document/6225984?arnumber=6225984)," 2012 International Conference on Software and System Process (ICSSP), Zurich, Switzerland, 2012._

 <!--
 But DevEx isn't a new thing.
-The first mention of "developer experience" as a concept was in a paper was presented at the June IEEE 2012 International Conference on Software and System Process in Zurich.
+The first mention of "developer experience" as a concept was in a paper presented at the June 2012 IEEE International Conference on Software and System Process in Zurich.
 There are references in the paper going back to 1985 that deal with "programmer performance and the effects of the workplace."
 A few things stand out in this paper, which is a really great read.
 -->

 ---